-I asked again what life beyond the band was like for them and one said, “It is always hard to go back and forth between this country and our home.
-It has never been easy, but before we felt welcome and since the ban we think okay, this is not the place for us.
+I asked again what life beyond the ban was like for them and one said, “It is always hard to go back and forth between this country and our home.
+It has never been easy, but before we felt welcome and since the ban we think: okay, this is not the place for us.
 We have been sheltered in a bubble at the university.
 We did not know what else was going on in the country.”

 I said, “What can your American friends do?”
 And they were silent.
 And then one said, “Just open your eyes to what is happening.”

-I asked them too if there were any images and the oral stories they knew that stuck with them in times of difficulty.
+I asked them too if there were any images in the oral stories they knew that stuck with them in times of difficulty.
 And one told the story of Simorgh.
 Now this is a mythological bird, wise and benevolent which will appear to help you if you burn a single feather to call for its aid.